Fujifilm X-Pro2 Review

 The X-Pro2 was released in January 2016 and was ready in stores a couple of months later, approximately four years after the X-Pro1 was introduced.

-The camera was highly anticipated and the patience of Fuji shooters had been thoroughly tested waiting a long time for this update.
+The camera was highly anticipated, and the patience of Fuji shooters had been thoroughly tested as they waited a long time for this update.

-The most notable updates for the X-Pro2 were the 24-megapixel X-Trans sensor, a better EVF, a joystick for navigation and manual selection of AF points, and better video specs.
+The most notable updates for the X-Pro2 were the 24-megapixel X-Trans sensor, an improved electronic viewfinder (EVF), a joystick for navigation and manual selection of autofocus (AF) points, and enhanced video specifications.

 Handling

-You may ask, why use a camera like the X-Pro2 when the EVF on an X-T3 or X-T4, is bigger with better resolution and refresh rate?
-It is hard to answer, but I prefer the X-Pro styling/handling and realize it is a personal choice.
+You may ask, why use a camera like the X-Pro2 when the EVF on an X-T3 or X-T4 is bigger with better resolution and refresh rate?
+It's hard to answer, but I prefer the X-Pro styling and handling, and I realize it’s a personal choice.

 The ISO dial on the X-Pro2 is a bit fiddly.
-It is not a deal-breaker for me but there is room for improvement.
-The biggest beef I have had with the X-Pro2 is the eyecup and diopter.
+It is not a deal-breaker for me, but there’s room for improvement.
+The biggest issue I have with the X-Pro2 is the eyecup and diopter settings.

-My eyecup has come off during travel and a failed attempt at gluing it back on has left the rubber ring permanently off.
-The camera is still fully functional but it is an eyesore.
+My eyecup came off during travel, and a failed attempt to glue it back on has left the rubber ring permanently detached.
+The camera is still fully functional, but it is an eyesore.

-The diopter dial will move during normal use and when carrying the camera unless you cover it with gaffer tape to keep it in place.
+The diopter dial will move during everyday use and when carrying the camera, unless you cover it with gaffer tape to keep it in place.

 In Action

 You could argue that a camera is just a tool.
-A cold piece of metal, aluminum, plastic, titanium, or whatever the camera is made of, a piece of kit.
-I do not recall, in 35+ years of doing photography, having a stronger connection or bond with a camera, than with the X-Pro2.
+A cold piece of metal, such as aluminum, plastic, or titanium, or whatever the camera is made of, is a piece of kit.
+I don't recall, in 35+ years of photography, having a stronger connection or bond with a camera than I do with the X-Pro2.

 There is a good reason for this.
-The X-Pro2 has been my companion in almost all of the 50 countries we have visited as part of our 5050 travel project, where we set a goal to visit 50 countries in a span of 50 months.
+The X-Pro2 has been my companion in almost all the 50 countries we've visited as part of our 5050 travel project, where we set a goal to visit 50 countries in 50 months after turning 50.
 We reached our goal just before the lockdown when we spent a month in New Zealand.

 During our travels, the X-Pro2 camera worked without a hitch.
 I should say, two cameras.
-My first X-Pro2 was stolen in Rome in December of 2017, so I ordered a new one.
+My first X-Pro2 was stolen in Rome in December 2017, so I ordered a replacement.

 The X-Pro2 has also been my main camera for pro gigs, commercial photography, weddings, portrait sessions, sports, and landscape photography.

-Once you get to know the X-Pro2, there is not much you cannot do with it.
-Realistically there are better options out there if you need a high megapixel output, ie. for landscape photography.
+Once you get to know the X-Pro2, there is not much you can’t do with it.
+Realistically, there are better options out there if you need a high megapixel output, ie, for landscape photography.

-For most scenarios, I have found 24 megapixels sufficient and when faced with spectacular landscape scenes, I sometimes take multiple shots and merged files in Lightroom for a bigger file.
+For most scenarios, I have found 24 megapixels to be sufficient.
+When faced with spectacular landscape scenes, I sometimes take multiple shots and merge them in Lightroom for a larger file.

 The X-Pro2 is an excellent option for street photography.
 The camera has an inconspicuous old-school film camera look to it.